angryfoxx/webscored/README.md

 └── ...
 ```

+all_regions, formation_id_name_mapppings, match_centre_event_type does not have a specific structure.
+Because it is same for all leagues and regions.

 ## Populating Data

 The `populate` command allows you to populate match data from a JSON file.
 And writes it to matches.db file.
+Or you can change the database by set the DATABASE_URI environment variable.